ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-n to building line but the crowd closed in
+n to building line, but the crowd closed in
 behind and continued its demonstration of hate and baffled rage or
-shouted from the roofs of the buildings Even the negroes seemed to
+shouted from the roofs of the buildings.
+Even the negroes seemed to
-enjoy the spectacle
+enjoy the spectacle.

 A special train on the Illinois Central was waiting at the levee
-intersection of Twentieth street down which the march was made and
+intersection of Twentieth street, down which the march was made, and
-five minutes after the prisoner arrived the train departed destination
+five minutes after the prisoner arrived the train departed, destination
-unknown except that it is far enough from Cairo to prevent a repetition
+unknown, except that it is far enough from Cairo to prevent a repetition
-of Thursday night s tragedy when WI
+of Thursday night&#x27;s tragedy, when WI
 </td></tr></table>

 ---